swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 There are two separate rules:

 - For call expressions where the callee is a named function declaration, _label matching_ is performed.
-- For everything else, _type sequence matching_ is performed.
+- For everything else, _type list matching_ is performed.

 #### Label matching